 Depending on where your journey takes place, you may have a night safari with a vehicle equipped with a powerful spotlight and a spotter looking for the eyes of a passing predator or prey.
 Expert night trackers are excellent at spotting nocturnal regulars in trees and bushes.

 A night safari gives you a completely different perspective of animal activity.
 However, if this is not an option for you or you prefer to stick to daytime game viewing, the comforts of your lodge will provide the perfect end to a wonderful day.

 Enjoy a delicious dinner followed by some time at the bar or around a cozy campfire as you recall the events of your day, perhaps sharing stories with other guests.
 Gaze at the stars before retiring to your luxury tent or room, a good night’s rest all that separates you from waking up and doing it all over again.

 Learn more: Types of African Safaris: Different Ways to Experience a Safari

 A day on safari will unveil countless wonders.
 Whether a traditional game-drive safari, a guided walking safari, a hot-air balloon ride, horse riding, or a mountain-biking safari experience, your day will unfold in similar ways as you explore the African bush.

-As you look to plan your immersive safari experience, discover the Best Time to Go on an African Safari to make the most of each day on your trip.
-Visit our African Safari Travel Guide to get a wealth of information that can prepare you for exciting adventures and luxuries.
-When you are ready to book, explore our African Safari Tours & Vacations and contact a Zicasso Africa travel expert to get the process started.
+As you look to plan your immersive safari experience, discover the best time to go on an African safari to make the most of each day.
+Visit our African safari travel guide to get a wealth of information that can prepare you for exciting adventures and luxuries.
+When you are ready to book, explore our African safaris and contact a Zicasso Africa travel expert to get the process started.